tahmidmahdi/team-lounges/README.md

 # Team Lounges
-This Project is about a site which tells us about the history of Spanish League named LaLig
+This Project is about a site which tells us about the history of Spanish League named LaLiga

 <!-- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). -->

-## Available Scripts
+## About This Project

-In the project directory, you can run:
+In this project we have used an api named Sports DB API.
+[Link](https://www.thesportsdb.com/api.php) click to go to the api site.

 ### `npm start`